-Deep brain stimulation (DBS): a surgical therapy that involves the implantation of stimulating electrodes into select targets in the brain in order to interrupt a faulty communication between brain regions that results in sometimes disabling involuntary muscle co-contractions.
+Deep brain stimulation (DBS) is a surgical therapy that involves the implantation of stimulating electrodes into select targets in the brain to interrupt a faulty communication between brain regions that results in sometimes disabling involuntary muscle co-contractions.

 Why choose the University of Florida’s Center for Movement Disorders and Neurorestoration as your center for DBS?

 The University of Florida (UF) Movement Disorders Center is an international leader in the use of DBS implants for treating movement disorders, having performed more DBS procedures annually than most medical centers in the United States.
 UF has completed the procedure for dystonia over 250 times.
-The research program is supported by the National Institutes of Health and several other funding agencies and performs cutting edge research.
-UF holds an FDA Humananitarian Device Exemption (HDE) for the treatment of dystonia and has performed the procedure for dystonia over 250 times.
+The research program is supported by several funding agencies including the National Institutes of Health and performs cutting edge research.

 How does DBS work?

 Dystonia is a network disorder involving many regions in the brain.
-DBS for dystonia requires a look at certain parts of the brain.
+DBS for dystonia is targeted to improve the function of these brain regions.
 The brain is a complex organ with millions of cells that connect and communicate with one another through a series of electric-like circuits.
 Like electrical wiring in an appliance, if one or more of the circuits malfunction, the entire system can be disrupted.
 Research has shown that in dystonia, there are faulty signals in certain brain circuits that result in unacceptable symptoms.
 When these faulty signals are changed, symptoms may improve.
 DBS neuromodulates these abnormal signals, but its exact mechanism of action is unknown.

 Are you a candidate for DBS?